orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 ## Discovering a New Lens

-During the COVID lockdowns, I finally had time to rethink my coaching.
+It was time to rethink my coaching.
 I dove into podcasts, research papers, and online discussions — and that’s when I came across **Alex Sarama** and *Transforming Basketball*.

 The **Constraint-Led Approach** first seemed chaotic, even risky.